Harvesting and analyzing data about your sales process helps you to understand where you’re succeeding and the bottlenecks slowing you down.

 One of the best ways to combine your data is to form sales forecasts, which help you understand if you’re seeing a period of growth or falling short of your expectations.
 The rest of the company also relies on revenue forecasts to know how to budget their own operations.

-So, what is sales volume variance and how can you utilize it to understand your products, sales and revenue?
+In this article we will look at what sales volume variance is and how salespeople can utilize it to understand your products, sales and revenue

 Sales volume variance, also known as sales quantity variance, is a measure of the change of sales over a period of time in regard to how it affects profit or contribution.

-This is done by taking the expected sales from your sales forecast and comparing it to the actual sales volume, or actual number of units sold, made during that time.
+This is done by taking the expected sales from your sales forecast and comparing it to the total sales volume, or actual number of units sold, made during that time.

 Sales volume variance is used to determine one of three things:

-Your standard contribution variance (also know as marginal costing): the variance between your estimated and actual contribution costs (i.e. cost of production).
+Your standard contribution variance (also known as marginal costing).
+The variance between your estimated and actual contribution costs (i.e. cost of production).

-Your sales mix variance, meanwhile, also takes each different product's profitability into account, finding out if each contributed to an unfavorable or favorable sales volume variance.
+Your sales mix variance, meanwhile, also takes each different product's profitability into account, finding out if each contributed to a favorable or unfavorable sales volume variance.
 Sales mix variance takes into account the actual quantity of every product sold, their budgeted price and budgeted profit.

 Measuring your sales volume variance is a chance to reflect upon your sales forecast.
 Whether you managed to exceed your forecast (known as a favorable variance) or fell short (known as adverse variance), simply knowing your variance will help isolate the parts of your sales forecast that need refining to project more accurate numbers in the future.

 If you’ve exceeded your forecast’s expectations, it could mean there’s a bigger demand for your product than you thought, or that new sales activities within your team have had beneficial effects.
-Research on competitor products could show there’s room to increase the price of your product while still remaining more affordable than the competition.
+Research on competitor products could show there’s room to increase your sales price while still remaining more affordable than the competition.

 Calculating your sales volume variance can even provide insights to parts of the company outside of sales.

 If your standard contribution variance is unfavorable, it could be a sign that your company is spending too much on parts and may need new suppliers for your product, or that a rethink of your manufacturing logistics could make your product more profitable.
+You may also consider other ways to decrease overhead costs such as reducing labor hours, better allocation of human resources and evaluating individual products.
 Perhaps one product always exceeds expectations, but another isn’t resonating with your customers.

-The first step is to subtract your predicted sales in your sales forecast from your actual sales during the time period.
+The first step is to subtract your predicted sales in your sales forecast from your actual sales for a reporting period.
 This will leave you with either a positive number (indicating a favorable sales variance) or a negative number (indicating an adverse variance).
 This number can then be multiplied by a key figure that directly relates to the type of variance you’re interested in working out.

 If you’re not already making sales forecasts, you should be.
 Forecasts are an invaluable tool for your business.
 All departments depend on accurate sales forecasts to budget for the coming period and the process of putting together a forecast involves pulling from a range of useful sales data.

-Let’s look at the different sales variance formulae and when to use each one.
+Let’s look at the different sales variance formulas and when to use each one.

 (Actual units sold - projected units sold) x price per unit